Zulko/gpt-function-decorator/README.md

     """Return a synonym of the word in the given language style"""
 ```

-And just like that, you have python function:
+And just like that, you have a new python function:

 ```python
 synonym("man", style="slang") # returns "dude"